pushkar100/notes-react/advanced-react-patterns-pre-hooks.md

 2. We can get into nesting too many components in our JSX markup because of having to wrap them in providers and consumers.
 Instead, we can use functional components that wrap them and give them to us (abstracting away the wrapping complexity) and that's how we can reduce the nesting inside our markup.
 Or, we can try `react-compose` (A 3rd part library)

-## Pattern 5: Flexible components with render props
+## Flexible components with render props

 **The problem with compound component: Tight coupling**